 Power Line Carrier System

-Power line carrier System is used for the protection of transmission lines.
+A power line carrier system is used for the protection of transmission lines.
 The carrier currents with high-frequency range are transmitted and received with the help of transmission lines for protection.
 The schematic representation of the power line carrier current protection is shown in Fig. (1).

-Equipment like transmitter, receiver, line tuning unit, master oscillator, power amplifier, etc. are provided at each end of the transmission line in this carrier current scheme.
+Equipment like transmitter, receiver, line tuning unit, master oscillator, power amplifier, etc. are provided at each end of the transmission line in this carrier's current scheme.

 Various blocks in the schematic representation of power line carrier current protection are explained below: